Quantifying Data Coverage (Adobe Analytics)

 On second page view the data is cached and you have data with visit.

 Demandbase 1 visit, 1 page view

 - You can prove this by creating a Segment called "Audience Exists" where the Custom Conversion Variable that has Audience 'exists'.
 This pulls all visits that have a Demandbase audience data point associated with them which in an ideal world is almost all visits.
-You'll notice the Visit Column for None is now LOWER.
+You'll notice the Visit Column for Unspecified is now LOWER.
 This is because you have removed the double counted visits by looking at sessions that had data at some point in their visit.

 - You can prove this in another way to yourself by exporting your eVar report and ADD up all the visits of the report.
 You'll notice it won't match the Site Totals row at the bottom of your export.